 Posted on Leave a comment

 • During seasonal changes

-• As part of nighttime skin care routines
+• Nighttime skin care routines

 • Following exposure to wind, cold, or dryness

-Common Forms of Traditional Herbal Skin Preparations
+Common Traditional Herbal Skin Preparations

-• Attention to individual skin sensitivity
+• Observing individual sensitivity

 Exploring Traditional Herbal Support for Skin Comfort

-Our Educational Approach
+Educational Approach

-This content is provided for educational purposes only and is not intended as medical advice.
-Herbal products and practices discussed here have not been evaluated by the FDA.
+Disclaimer: This content is for educational purposes only and is not medical advice.
+Herbal products discussed have not been evaluated by the FDA.
 Always consult a qualified healthcare professional regarding personal health concerns.

+Posted on Leave a comment